valory-xyz/open-autonomy/docs/index.md

 * [cross chain compatibility](https://101blockchains.com/blockchain-interoperability/), ...
 * ... and the sheer complexity of the user experience!

-With the increasing growth of on-chain applications (particularly in DeFi) the off-chain design space has seen a lack of innovation.
+In contrast with the increasing growth of on-chain applications (particularly in DeFi), the off-chain design space has seen a lack of innovation.
 A lot of the technology is centralized, lacks fault tolerance and offers little composability.

-{{agent_service}}s, on the other hand, go beyond simple, purely reactive applications (like traditional smart contracts) and can show complex, proactive behaviours that contain off-chain logic without giving up on decentralization.

 However, a standardised approach for off-chain application development in the context of DLTs is missing.
 This is where the {{valory_stack}} comes in, as an open-source framework for developers to implement their own off-chain applications which are secured on-chain.

 <figure markdown>
 ![](./images/centralized_decentralized_world.svg)
-<figcaption>The Valory Stack allows to develop decentralized, off-chain services that are crypto-economically secure</figcaption>
+<figcaption>The Valory Stack allows to develop decentralized, off-chain services that are crypto-economically secured</figcaption>
 </figure>

+{{agent_service}}s go beyond simple, purely reactive applications (like traditional smart contracts) and can show complex, proactive behaviours that contain off-chain logic without giving up on decentralization.

-## How it Works?
+## How It Works

 {{open_aea}} is a MAS framework for building arbitrary agent-based apps.
 The {{valory_stack}} extends this framework to a service architecture, where applications are implemented as sets of agents.
-The {{abci_app}} defines a series of steps that each agent in the {{agent_service}} must agree upon.
+The {{fsm_app}} defines a series of steps that each agent in the {{agent_service}} must agree upon.
 At the end of every step, the agents must reach consensus on its outputs.
 This ensures that the execution flow, its inputs and its outputs are replicated across all agents, creating a distributed and decentralized application with shared state that is fault tolerant.